Promissory Estoppel (Contract) - Explained

 - Professionalism & Career Development

-Promissory Estoppel Exception to Consideration Requirement
+When is Promissory Estoppel and Exception to the Requirement that a Contract have Consideration?

-A doctrine known as “promissory estoppel” may serve as a substitute for consideration to make an agreement into a valid contract.
+A doctrine known as promissory estoppel may serve as a substitute for consideration to make an agreement into a valid contract.
 Promissory estoppel is an equitable doctrine.
-If the offeree reasonably relies on the offeror’s promise to her detriment, the doctrine of promissory estoppel may make the contract valid despite the absence of consideration.
+If the offeree reasonably relies on the offerors promise to her detriment, the doctrine of promissory estoppel may make the contract valid despite the absence of consideration.
 The two key elements are:

 - that the reliance must be reasonable in light of the situation, and